For those of us in the wine trade, it’s hard to remember what it felt like to be a beginner. The nerves. The

 The first thing to keep in mind is that not everyone starts in the same place.
 For example, maybe you grew up in a family that enjoyed wine, or your culture has a long history of pairing food with wine.
 Or maybe you didn’t drink a drop of alcohol until you turned the legal age.

 Either way, this article is going to save you loads of unnecessary stress.
 As a new wine drinker, this guide will help you navigate wines and recognize your own preferences.

 Where you start with wine really depends on your diet.
 Is dessert your favorite meal?
 Is a day without chocolate a day not worth remembering?
 On the other hand, if you have a sweet tooth, your first wines probably should have a little sugar in the mix.
 In wine-speak, we often call these wines “Off-dry.”

 The goal isn’t to ignore the sweet stuff but to rise above its powerful grip.

-Moscato D’asti has low alcohol, bubbles, and a hint of ripe peaches and orange blossom.
+Moscato D’asti has low alcohol, bubbles, and a hint of ripe peaches and orange blossoms.
 This is not only a perfect wine to start with, but a wine even a wizened old expert like myself loves.
 There is nothing better than a Moscato D’asti with extra-spicy food.

 When buying this wine, make sure to steer clear of any wine that says “Moscato.”
 The “D’asti” means it’s the real deal, from the Asti region of Italy.

 Demi-Sec Vouvray You might be surprised to know that this somewhat obscure wine has inspired quite a few folks to begin their wine journey by taking classes at Wine School.
 Vouvray is a small region in France that produces a range of white wines.
 They list the style of wine on the label.
 “Demi-Sec” means semi-dry (which is synonymous with Off-Dry).